SainsburyWellcomeCentre/rc2_analysis/README.md

 git_work_tree_dir
 : The directory which contains the .git folder tracking rc2_analysis.
 This is important when saving data/figures so that we also save the commit SHA1 used when generating the data/figures.

+experiment_list_csv
+: Full path to `.csv` containing a table of experiment details (full description below).

+formatted_data_dir
+: Directory containing the eventual formatted `.mat` files.
+After preprocessing of the data, we combine it into a formatted data file.
+Paths to the formatted data files are of form `<formatted_data_dir>\<probe_id>.mat`

 raw_probe_dir
 : Directory containing the raw probe data.
 This directory contains subdirectories named with the animal IDs.
 Paths to the raw data depend on which probe was used for recording. (in the following the <probe_id> has the form `<animal_id>_<session_suffix1>_<session_suffix2>_...`)